henry-chen-2020/python-bookstore/README.md

 - Write Python code with Flask

 ## Demo
-- The API from localhost:
+- The API from localhost:5000/
 - To run
   - ./test.py
 - or